toolbear/soon/README.md

   Tasks are as big or as small as you make them.
 A single task could span several sessions or you could complete several tasks in a single session.

-  When you start a task partway through a session Soon reports the time remaining.
+  When you start a task partway through a session soon reports the time remaining.

   ```console
   $ soon work give-eeyore-a-hug